paularmstrong/normalizr/README.md

   // These are two different XHR endpoints with different response schemas.
   // We can use the schema objects defined earlier to express both of them:

-  receiveArticles(response) {
+  receiveOneArticle(response) {

+    // Here, the response is an object containing data about one article.
-    // Passing { articles: arrayOf(article) } as second parameter to normalize()
+    // Passing the article schema as second parameter to normalize() lets it
-    // lets it correctly traverse the response tree and gather all entities:
+    // correctly traverse the response tree and gather all entities:

+    // BEFORE:
+    // {
+    //   id: 1,
+    //   title: 'Some Article',
+    //   author: {
+    //     id: 7,
+    //     name: 'Dan'
+    //   },
+    //   contributors: [{
+    //     id: 10,
+    //     name: 'Abe'
+    //   }, {
+    //     id: 15,
+    //     name: 'Fred'
+    //   }]
+    // }
+    //
+    // AFTER:
+    // {
+    //   result: 1,                    // <--- Note object is referenced by ID
+    //   entities: {
+    //     articles: {
+    //       1: {
+    //         author: 7,              // <--- Same happens for references to
+    //         contributors: [10, 15]  // <--- other entities in the schema
+    //         ...}
+    //     },
+    //     users: {
+    //       7: { ... },
+    //       10: { ... },
+    //       15: { ... }
+    //     }
+    //   }
+    // }

+    response = normalize(response, article);

+    AppDispatcher.handleServerAction({
+      type: ActionTypes.RECEIVE_ONE_ARTICLE,
+      response
+    });
+  },

+  receiveAllArticles(response) {

+    // Here, the response is an object with the key 'articles' referencing
+    // an array of article objects.
+Passing { articles: arrayOf(article) } as
+    // second parameter to normalize() lets it correctly traverse the response
+    // tree and gather all entities:

     // BEFORE:
     // {
     //   articles: [{